 Millions of copies of the film included in USA Today home delivery.
 In India, a 5-city tour led to mass media coverage and put the issue of clefts in every major outlet, many with front page stories.

 Across the U.S., along with film reviews, we connected journalists with local refugees and advocacy organizations and generated feature stories that offered local context and ways for involvement.

-Largest publisher in Brazil donated billboard space and full-page ads in all national publications highlighting our box office donation to a racial justice NGO.
+Largest publisher in Brazil donated billboard space and full-page ads in all national publications highlighting our box office donation to a racial justice NGO to support their work.

 India release generated more than 200 stories in all major media.
 The film's protagonists and leading advocates were featured in many stories, adding depth and calls to action to the coverage.